-You will need: miniature paper cups, small tooth brushes (Ask a dentist for brushes with his name or buy generic disposables.)
+You will need: Small paper cups and small tooth brushes (ask a dentist for brushes or buy generic disposable ones)

 Provide each child with a cup and a toothbrush.
-Divide children into teams and allow them to do several fun toothbrush relays as they run from the start to another destination and back again:
+Divide the children into teams and allow them to do several fun toothbrush relays as they run from the start to another destination and back again:

-- Balance the toothbrush as it rests on top of the cup's rim; - Fill the cup with water, place the toothbrush inside the cup, and see who has the most water remaining when they return; - Balance the toothbrush as it rests over one extended finger.
+- Balance the toothbrush as it rests on top of the cup's rim - Fill the cup with water, place the toothbrush inside the cup, and see who has the most water remaining when they return - · Balance the toothbrush as it rests over one extended finger

-As the children race, ask them to recite:

-Brush, brush, brush!
+As the children race, ask them to recite this fun poem: Brush, brush, brush!
 Swish, swish!
 Brush your teeth and a get a clean teeth wish!

-3. Losing Tommy the Tooth.
+3. Losing Tommy the Tooth

-You will need: a cardboard tooth about 8 by 10 size.
+You will need: A cardboard tooth about $8" \times 10"$.
 Draw eyes and a smile on it.
 This is Tommy the Tooth.